I’m Kelly and I can help you enjoy life with your canine companion using science-based training methods with your dog’s well-being at its heart.

 FdSc Canine Behaviour and Training, Hull University, 2009

 If you’re still reading I’m guessing you’re hoping for some more personal details.

-Together the dogs and I dabble in many dog sports including agility, scentwork, tracking and obedience, but we are masters of none (although I suspect it is human handler limitation rather than canine).
+Together the dogs and I dabble in many dog sports including agility, scentwork, tracking and obedience, but we are masters of none – I take the blame as it is human handler limitation rather than canine.